mtolly/jungle/README.md

 * Laying bridges

+* Pushing boulders, vehicles, apple'd animals

 * More animals/demons

-* Fix animation so "standing" sprite isn't shown during constant movement

 * Travel on raft at begin/end of level